 Yes, SSL certificate is compatible with all the browsers.

-Websites used for gathering and transmitting customer-s information/Data should use an SSL certificate in order to guarantee the safety of this information.
+Websites used for gathering and transmitting customer's information/data should use an SSL certificate in order to guarantee the safety of this information.

 The ‘S’ displays to all visitors that any sensitive data, like credit card details or login information transferred through the website will remain safe by encrypting it.
-Once the site has SSL certificate, it can only be read by the authorised server.
+Once the site has SSL certificate, it can only be read by the authorized server.